How To Build A Lithium Ion Ebike Battery DIY StylePosted on: Wed Jun 28 2023

-So, now that you know how many cells you need in both serial and parallel, you can get an idea of what kind of limitations you will have terms of your battery pack’s shape.
-To make a 13S5P batery, 65 cells need to be connected together.
+So, now that you know how many cells you need in both serial and parallel, you can get an idea of what kind of limitations you will have in terms of your battery pack’s shape.
+To make a 13S5P battery, 65 cells need to be connected together.

 The battery pack will be made up of 13 sets of cells.
 Each set will have 5 cells.
 In each set, all of the + connections need to be connected together into one common + connection.
-The same thing need to be done to the - connection, so that all 5 cells in the set share single + and - connection.
+The same thing needs to be done to the - connection so that all 5 cells in the set share a single + and - connection.
 This is a 1S5P cell group.
-13 1S5P cell groups can then be connected to toether in seires to form a 13S5P battery pack.
+The 13 1S5P cell groups can then be connected together in series to form a 13S5P battery pack.

-There are several different ways to layout the cells to make a 13S5P battery pack.
-The most important thing is for whatever layout you use to confirm with the above described electrial connections.
+There are several different ways to lay out the cells to make a 13S5P battery pack.
+The most important thing is for whatever layout you use to confirm with the above described electrical connections.

 STEP 5: Spot Weld The Cells Together

-Spot welding the cells together is the most important act when it comes to building an ebike battery.
-Spot welding is resistance based, so if you press too hard you will get too low of a resistance and will be unable to make a good weld.
+Spot welding the battery pack is the most important part when it comes to building an ebike battery.
+Spot welding is resistance based, so if you press too hard you will get too low of resistance and will be unable to make a good weld.

 If you don't press hard enough, however, you will have way too much resistance and burn your nickel instead of welding it.

-When making your welds, it's important to perform 2 welds per cell.
-While the act of welding is a low-heat process compared to soldering, heat is still generated.
-For this reason, its best to do one weld per cell all the way down the battery pack.
+When making your welds, it's important to perform at least 2 welds per cell.
+While the act of welding is a low-heat process compared to soldering cells, heat is still generated.
+For this reason, it's best to do one weld per cell all the way down the battery pack.
 After that, go back and do a second weld on each cell.